-The DSL monitors the paper and electronic case management systems set up to record cause for concerns about children to ensure the quality of information is accurate, proportionate, timely and that assessments/referrals are made appropriately.
-The recording and storing of information is kept in line with the Data Protection Act, 2018 and General Data Protection.
+The DSL monitors the paper and electronic case management systems set up to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and that assessments/referrals are made appropriately.
+The recording and storing of information is in line with the Data Protection Act 2018 and General Data Protection.

-Safeguarding and child protection records are kept in a secure location, separate and away from academic records.
-There is a clear recorded process of transfer of records, both in and out, using the transfer of records form which needs to be signed by the sending and receiving settings and a copy of these forms kept securely.
+Safeguarding and child protection records are kept in a secure location, away from academic records.
+There is a clear recorded process of transfer of records, both in and out, which for paper file transfer uses the transfer of records form which is signed by the sending and receiving settings and a copy of these forms kept securely.

-Safeguarding files have a front sheet chronology.
+All paper safeguarding files have a front sheet chronology.
 All other safeguarding paperwork is in chronological order, the most recent being at the front of the file.
 All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in the safeguarding file including: -